(syllabus and calendar)

 In general, provide an abstract class when you can provide only SOME of the implementation, and other developers will later provide additional customization of your code.
 Use cases (http://en.wikipedia.org/wiki/Use_case) might be:

-An abstract class cannot be instantiated.
-Instead, an abstract class can provide partial implementation.
+An abstract class cannot be instantiated, so a subclass does the instantiation.
+An abstract class can provide partial implementation.
 A non-abstract subclass typically overrides one or more methods of the abstract superclass.
 The non-abstract subclass can be instantiated.

 Note: